sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

  in the 'Channel' Info Section

 ######Add Channel Mask / Add Channel Mask (grouped)

 'Add Channel Mask' would cause a program crash in Mari 3.0

-WIP - 'Add Channel Mask (grouped) would error and stop working in Mari 3.0
+'Add Channel Mask (grouped) would error and stop working in Mari 3.0

+######Create Channel from custom Channel Resolution

+'Create new Channel from custom Resolution' UI Action under 'Scripts/'Channel'/'Templae' was calling the wrong tool in Mari Extension Pack 2.1

+######Save/Load Custom Channel Resolution

+'Save Custom Channel Resolution' + 'Load Custom Channel Resolution' would error in Mari 3.0

 ##Developer Notes: